nghuylychee/thering/DiceQuest/prompt.md

 CRITICAL: Each level MUST include a "layout" field with a complete 8x10 2D array.
 The layout must have exactly 1 'P' and exactly 1 'R'.

 Remember: Make thoughtful decisions based on game design principles.
 Each level should have a clear purpose and teach/challenge specific skills.
 Ensure smooth difficulty progression from level 1 (tutorial) to level 10 (climax).
+Make sure that all of map is different with others to keep the freshness in every single level

 CRITICAL REMINDER: Return ONLY valid JSON.
 No markdown formatting, no code blocks, no explanations.
 Start with { and end with }.
 Ensure all arrays and objects are properly closed.
 All strings must be properly quoted and escaped.`;